 Formula One Russian Grand Prix 2014

 Sochi International Street Circuit, (Sochi Autodrom) formerly known as Sochi Olympic Park Circuit, is a part of a venue used for the 2014 Winter Olympic Games.
 The Olympic Park and the racing circuit is located in the Black Sea resort city of Sochi, Krasnodar Krai, Russia ner the southern border.
-Formula One Russian Grand Prix 2014 will take place in the autumn.
+Formula One Russian Grand Prix 2014 will take place in October.
 Hermann Tilke, the German track designer, has promised that the circuit will be ready in time.
 The Russian GP has been given the green light by the FIA after the first official inspection in August.
-Tickets for the 2014 Russian Formula 1 Grand Prix are now on sale!

 Sochi circuit is integrated in the public road network and will consist of two circuits.
 The long circuit is to be used only for Formula 1, the short circuit is supposed to function throughout the year to host multiple motorsport events.
 The surface will not be laid until after the closing ceremony of the Olympics.
 The large lap, including 1.7 kilometers of public roads, will be 5.85 kilometers long and feature 19 corners, 12 right-handers and 7 left-handers.
 The track width varies from 13 to 15 meters and the direction is clockwise.
 The track’s combination of straights and really fast corners will make it to one of the fastest Formula One tracks.
 The top speed is expected to be about 320 km/h.